dev4ult/CRUD-Web-Application-with-PHP/README.md

-# CRUD-Web-Application-with-PHP
+# php-native-crud
-Building a CRUD Website with vanilla PHP
+Building a CRUD Website with PHP native